-Director of Graduate Studies Department of Microbiology Texas Tech University Health Sciences Center Lubbock, Texas 79430 required at least twice.
-MiB 6321-Tumor Immunology.
+MIB 6321-Tumor Immunology.
 Prerequisite: introductory courses in microbiology, biochemistry, pathology and immunology or permission of instructor.
-The objectives of this course will be to collate the various immunological. biochemical and pathological parameters of tumor growth, both in animal model systems and in man, Emphasis will be placed on investigations of current concepts of tumor immunity, transplation and auto-immunity: immunological tolerance, surveillance and enhancement; and viral induced immunosuppression and inherited immunodeficiency states.
+The objectives of this course will be to collate the various immunological, biochemical and pathological parameters of tumor growth, both in animal model systems and in man.
+Emphasis will be placed on investigations of current concepts of tumor immunity, transplantation and auto-immunity; immunological tolerance, surveillance and enhancement; and viral induced immunosuppression and inherited immunodeficiency states.

 MIB 6322-Viral Oncology.
 Prerequisites: introductory courses in microbiology, immunology and virology or consent of instructor.
 This course is designed to introduce the concept of a viral etiology of cancer.
 It will be developed through an examination of the effects of oncogenic viruses on intact animals as well as isolated cells in vitro.
 Emphasis will be placed on the immunological relationships and host response to viruses using many of the known animal models.
 The implications of a possible viral etiology of human cancer will be explored.

 MIB 6323-Topics in Bacterial Genetics.
-Prerequisites: general microbiology. microbial genetics or equivalent, and consent of instructor.
-Lectures. demonstrations and review of literature on inheritance in bacteria and their viruses with emphasis on aspects relevant to infectious diseases.
+Prerequisites: general microbiology, microbial genetics or equivalent, and consent of instructor.
+Lectures, demonstrations and review of literature on inheritance in bacteria and their viruses with emphasis on aspects relevant to infectious diseases.